Devices Menu#

 Info Menu Options#

-• The name of the selected device
+• The selected device name

-• The device status (for example, online)
+• The device status (for example, Online)

 • The device serial number

-• How the device is connected (for example, USB)
+• The connection type (for example, USB)

 • Adapter firmware

-• Secure firmware
+• Secure engine firmware

 • Connectivity firmware (917 chip family only)